 -

-This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated April 1991.
+The Gregorian (April, 1991) This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated April 1991.
 The central theme of this edition is a farewell to Father Gene, as indicated by the large "FAREWELL" text.
 Below this headline, the newsletter expresses gratitude and good wishes to Father Gene as he leaves for St. Genevieve's, acknowledging his contributions to the St. Gregory Parish community.
 A message assures Father Gene that he will not be forgotten.

 A photograph of Father Gene smiling is featured, providing a personal connection to the readers.
 Below his picture is a heartfelt letter addressed to the parishioners of St. Gregory.
 In this letter, Father Gene reflects on his time at the parish, describing it as one of his best assignments and expressing his deep appreciation for the supportive and loving community.
 He mentions the generosity and warmth he has received and assures the parishioners that the experiences he has had will be carried with him in the future.
 He concludes by expressing his gratitude, bestowing blessings, and mentioning his final Mass as an act of Thanksgiving, signed with his name.